 Approaches to Acoustic Neuroma Surgery

-Throughout an operation to remove an acoustic neuroma, surgeons use sophisticated monitoring techniques to avoid harming the nerves that affect your face, hearing, and other nerves.
+Throughout an operation to remove an acoustic neuroma, surgeons use sophisticated monitoring techniques to minimize the risk to the nerves in the region and to the brain.